haliphax/haliphax-dot-dev/content/posts/2011-12-19-whats-my-status-v1-1-released.md

 ---
 title: "What's My Status? v1.1 released"
-tags: ['post', 'my-software', 'php', 'plugin', 'statusnet', 'twitter', 'wordpress']
+tags:
+  ["post", "my-software", "php", "plugin", "statusnet", "twitter", "wordpress"]
 layout: post
 ---

-My microblogging feed widget for WordPress, *What's My Status?*, has been updated.
+My microblogging feed widget for WordPress, _What's My Status?_, has been updated.
 The plugin now uses `curl` for its main retrieval mechanism, with standard URL `fopen` as the fallback.
-Additionally, the *Reset cache* command has been fixed.
+Additionally, the _Reset cache_ command has been fixed.
 You can [grab the plugin](https://wordpress.org/plugins/whats-my-status/) for yourself over at the [wordpress.org](https://wordpress.org/) site.